monikagajare/supreme-chainsaw/README.md

 # supreme-chainsaw
-c program to add, delete and sort the record of students.
+c program to add, delete and sort the record of employee.